 The length and size of hair depend on the anagen, growth stage, of the hair cycle.
 However, at the cornerstone of these processes lies the blood flow in scalp: the transportation system for the oxygen and nutrients to the hair follicle.

-We looked closely at the relationship between blood flow, hair growth and hair loss.
-While the link is straightforward, as numerous studies support the view that better blood flow leads to better hair and reduction of hair loss, we examined this relationship below, explaining the mechanics and biology to better equip you in understanding your hair in your hair growing journey.
+We looked closely at the relationship between blood flow, hair growth and hair loss attempting to answer the question whether increasing blood flow in scalp to the hair root helps with hair growth.
+While the link is apparent: numerous studies support the view that better blood flow leads to better hair and reduction of hair loss, we examined this relationship below.
+We simplified and explained the mechanics and biology to better equip you in understanding your hair in your hair growing journey.

 The gene overview

 Aside from that, some cell growth factors, such as VEGF, FGF-5S, IGF-1 and KGF, induce the proliferation of cells in the hair follicle and surrounding vascular system.
 This process further helps maintaining follicles in the growth phase.
 On the other hand, negative factors, like FGF-5, cab terminate the anagen phase sometimes prematurely.
 We look at two of them closely.

 Vascular endothelial growth factor (VEGF) is a signal protein produced by cells that stimulates the formation of blood vessels: “…people with hair loss may have fewer blood vessels.
 But no one had actually measured how closely blood vessel growth is correlated with hair growth, or what might cause scalp vessels to grow in the first place.” – researchers concluded when compared two groups of mice, one normal and one genetically programmed to produce an abundance of VEGF.